Sapiens: Yuval Noah Harari on Travel and Romantic Consumerism

 And about the romantic consumerist myths we tell each other about how tourism expands your mind.

-It should be said, I love travelling.
+It should be said, by the way, that I love travelling.
 But sometimes the myths (usually in the form of facebook memes) get to be too much.

 So here goes…